hdais/unbound-bloomfilter/README.md

       bloomfilter-interval: 86400

-# To Protect unbound from damage caused by random subdomain attack (manually)
+# To Protect Unbound from Damage Caused by Random Subdomain Attack

+## manually

 Specify domain(s) to protect by: